Wilton's Dok- en Werf Maatschappij: Merger with Fijenoord

-The Rotterdamsche Sleepdienst
+Daughter company Rotterdamsche Sleepdienst

 The Blauwe Ster (Blue Star) line was a shipping line and tug service between Rotterdam and Amsterdam.
 In April 1875 it employed the ship Marie of skipper J.H. van Vliet.
 By 1876 it had 8 kraakschepen, with two more under construction.
 By 1879 there seems to have been a daily service between the cities.
 In March 1884 the Blauwe Ster had 6 tugboats and 18 'kraakschepen' that could also serve as lighters.
 One of the lighters was called Helena.
 In early January 1887 the tugboat Paul broke through the ice blocking the inland waterways Amstel, Hollandse IJssel from Rotterdam to Amsterdam.
 The Henri followed with six lighters.
 The tugboats Jacob and IJsploeg of the Blauwe Ster also participated in keeping the waterways open.
 They all used a removable bow to break the ice.
 It was a bit unclear how the line would redeem the cost of such operations.
 In February 1891 the line waited till a group of companies came up with enough money to pay for her ice-breaking services.
 In May 1893 the Blauwe Ster decided to end her activities.

 In March 1894 the public company Rotterdamsche Sleepdienst (Rotterdam Tug services) was founded.
 The founders were Bartel Wilton Sr, his sons Bartel Wilton jr and John Henry Wilton, and Wilton Engineering and Slipway Company, known as 'Firma B. Wilton' at the time.
 The family members each deposited 1,000 guilders for one share.
 The company took 42 shares, and paid for them by bringing in six tugboats; the Paul, Henry, Hugo, Max, James III and Willem.